Bruins vs. Rangers Prediction & Picks - November 25

 Bruins vs. Rangers Prediction & Picks: Line, Spread, Over/Under - November 25

-Two of the top teams in the Eastern Conference, the Boston Bruins (first at 14-2-3) and the New York Rangers (second at 14-3-1), square off on Saturday, November 25 at 1:00 PM ET on ESPN+, MSG, and NESN.
+A pair of the top teams in the Eastern Conference, the New York Rangers (second at 14-3-1) and the Boston Bruins (first at 14-2-3), square off on Saturday, November 25 at 1:00 PM ET on ESPN+, MSG, and NESN.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the last 10 outings for the Bruins (6-2-2), their offense has totaled 35 goals while their defense has allowed 28 goals.
-They have had 33 power-play opportunities during that span, and have scored nine goals (27.3%).
+During the past 10 games for the Bruins (6-2-2), their offense has scored 35 goals while their defense has given up 28 goals.
+They have registered 33 power-play opportunities during that time, and have scored nine goals (27.3%).

-Prepare for this matchup with a look at who we predict will come out on top in Saturday's game.
+Get ready for this matchup by checking out our prediction for who will come out on top in Saturday's hockey action.

 Bruins vs. Rangers Predictions for Saturday

-Our computer projection model for this game calls for a final tally of Rangers 3, Bruins 2.
+Our computer projections model for this matchup calls for a final score of Rangers 3, Bruins 2.

 - Total Pick: Under 6 (computer predicts 5.6 goals on average)